umputun/stash/README.md

 - Light/dark theme with system preference detection
 - Optional authentication with password login and API tokens
 - Prefix-based access control for API tokens (read/write permissions)

+## Security Note

+Stash stores values in plaintext and is designed for application configuration, not secrets management.
+For sensitive credentials, consider:

+- [HashiCorp Vault](https://www.vaultproject.io/) or similar secrets managers
+- Client-side encryption before storing values in Stash
+- Filesystem-level encryption (LUKS, FileVault) for the database file

 ## Installation